-- 5.2.2 The Permittee shall monitor the emissions of nitrogen oxides (NOx) from IC Engines 1 through 5 (Source Codes IC01 through IC05) on an annual basis using the following plan: [391-3-1-.02(6)(b)1] - a.
-The Permittee shall perform test measurements, on IC Engines 1 through 5 (Source Codes IC01 through IC05), no earlier than March 1 and no later than May 1 of each calendar year.
-In the case of startups that occur from May 1 to September 20, a measurement shall be performed within the first 120 hours of operation. - b.
-Measurements shall be performed using the manufacturer recommended settings for reduced nitrogen oxides emissions. - c.
-The Permittee shall conduct a minimum of three test measurements.
-One measurement shall be conducted at the minimum operating load, one at the highest operating load, and one at the average load operated during the past 12 months.
-Each test measurement shall be a minimum of 30 minutes in length. - d.
-Measurements of nitrogen oxides emissions and oxygen concentrations shall be conducted using the procedures of the American Society for Testing and Materials Standard (ASTM) Test Method for Determination of NOx, Carbon Monoxide (CO), and Oxygen Concentrations in emissions from Natural Gas-Fired Reciprocating Engines, Combustion Turbines, Boilers, and Process Heaters Using Portable Analyzers, ASTM D6522; or procedures of Gas Research Institute Method GRI-96-0008, EPA/EMC Conditional Test Method (CTM-30) Determination of NOx, Carbon Monoxide (CO), and Oxygen Concentrations in emissions from Natural Gas-Fired Reciprocating Engines, Combustion Turbines, Boilers, and Process Heaters Using Portable Analyzers or the Procedures of EPA Reference Methods 7E and 3A. - e.
-The Permittee shall maintain monitoring records in a form suitable for inspection or submittal for a period of five (5) years.
-The record at a minimum shall contain the date and time of each measurement, the concentration of nitrogen oxides (corrected to 15 percent oxygen), the concentration of oxygen, the average inlet temperature to the catalyst bed, and the pressure drop across the catalyst bed at the beginning of the measurement.

-- f.
-The Permittee shall operate the generators using the settings determined during the annual measurement.
-If adjustments are made following the annual measurement that may significantly increase NOx emissions, subsequent test measurements shall be conducted in accordance with this condition following the adjustments.
-The Permittee shall certify that either no adjustments have been made to the generators since the annual measurements were conducted or that subsequent test measurements were conducted following adjustments.
-This certification shall be made in writing no later than December 31 of each year and shall be maintained with the records required in paragraph e.
-This certification requirement is applicable after the first annual measurements have been completed.
-After the first year of operation, if the Permittee demonstrates that the subsequent test measurements conducted following adjustments that may significantly increase NOx emissions are consistently less than 75% of the NOx emission limit in Condition 3.4.1, no subsequent test measurement is required following future adjustments. - 5.2.3 The Permittee shall record the total hours of operation of the Thermal Oxidizer (Source Code TO01) for each calendar month.[391-3-1-.02(6)(b)]
+- c.
+The Permittee shall carry out a measurement consisting of a minimum of three test measurements to demonstrate that the average emissions are less than or equal to the applicable standards.
+Each test measurement shall be a minimum of 30 minutes in length.
+One test measurement shall be conducted at the minimum load during the past 12 months, one test measurement at the highest load operated during the past 12 months, and one test measurement at the average load operated during the past 12 months. - d.
+All measurements of Nitrogen Oxides emissions and Oxygen concentrations shall be conducted using the procedures of the American Society for Testing and Materials Standard (ASTM) Test Method for Determination of NOX, Carbon Monoxide (CO), and Oxygen Concentrations in emissions from Natural Gas-Fired Reciprocating Engines, Combustion Turbines, Boilers, and Process Heaters Using Portable Analyzers, ASTM D 6522; or procedures of Gas Research Institute Method GRI-96-0008, EPA/EMC Conditional Test Method (CTM-30) Determination of NOX, Carbon Monoxide (CO), and Oxygen Concentrations in emissions from Natural Gas-Fired Reciprocating Engines, Combustion Turbines, Boilers, and Process Heaters Using Portable Analyzers (CO), and Oxygen Concentrations in emissions from Natural Gas-Fired Reciprocating Engines, Combustion Turbines, Boilers, and Process Heaters Using Portable Analyzers or the Procedures of EPA Reference Methods 7E and 3A. - e.
+The Permittee shall maintain records of all measurements performed in accordance with this section.
+These records shall indicate the date and time the measurements were performed, the Nitrogen Oxides and Oxygen values determined during the measurements, the reagent injection rate settings of the SCR (at 10% 100% load as tested), if applicable, the average inlet temperature to the catalyst bed during the measurements, and the pressure drop across the catalyst bed at the beginning of the measurement. - f.
+Following the measurements, from the period May 1 through September 30 of each year, the Permittee shall operate the affected facility using the settings determined during the annual measurement.
+The Permittee shall certify that no adjustments have been made to the affected facility by the owner, operator and/or any third party since the measurements in paragraph c of this condition were conducted.
+This certification shall be made in writing no later than October 15 of each year and shall be maintained with the records required to be maintained in paragraph e of this condition.